It’s

 the junction of Trinity Park Drive and Crestline Road (7, 8, and 9):

-is a large, beautiful bois d’arc and a smaller one, among pecans, cedar elms,
+beautiful bois d’arc and a smaller one, among pecans, cedar elms, and

-or early evening a ‘troop’ of racoons (surely finding good places to live in
+early evening a ‘troop’ of racoons (surely finding good places to live in the

 road.

-large, multi-trunked cluster of ashes is conspicuous just a little back from
+multi-trunked cluster of ashes is conspicuous just a little back from the

-the road.
-Many of the native ashes in
+road.
+Many of the native ashes in Fort

 sporadically 3-angled/3-winged, but those in Trinity Park may be mostly a